 Every year it feels like this transtastic weekend has just started and now it’s ending.
 The transition back to the outside world can be difficult and emotional.
 Gender Odyssey provides you an opportunity to make friends, strengthen your sense of self, and learn about life.
 What happens after Gender Odyssey when you need some encouragement to face the day or simply want to remember the good times you had here and the memories you made?
 Each participant at the Teen Closing Activity will take home a “Boost Box”—small notes from your peers and GO staff so you’ll always have a box of love and encouragement with you outside of the conference.
 We’ll share conference memories, make some mementos to take home, exchange contact info, and finish eating any leftover Red Vines and Sour Patch Kids hiding out in the teen room.
 Don’t miss this final opportunity to gather with new and old friends and wrap up this amazing weekend!

 Starting in 2018, we are offering programming tailored specifically to young adult attendees, addressing social issues as well as topics related to stepping out into the world, such as employment and educational decisions as well as managing healthcare and housing.
 There will also be lots of opportunities for hanging out and making social connections!
-Young Adult attendees in Seattle will also have full access to GO Medical sessions, surgeon consults, and the Employment Fair.
+Young Adult attendees in Seattle will also have full access to GO Medical sessions, surgeon consults, and activities like pool parties, films, and keynotes.